TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 * UI 2.0 - See Discord for details

-* Occasionally GRM's window is appearing when a player is logging out, the ban attachment.
-That should not happen.
-This seems to be happening in Classic Vanilla, mainly.

 * Make a video guide for the macro tool

 * Radio button for the "Send outgoing data"
     1) Receive changes from selected rank and above, send changes to everyone. >OR<
     2) Receive and Send changes to and from the selected rank and above only.

 * Add step in Join Date tool that also syncs all alts to mains.

-* Export option to also include rank history
+* Export rank history and join history - This should actually be pretty easy to implement

-* Custom hotkey for macro tool

 * Tips for GRM users, like how shift and control scroll adjust scroll speed